byorn/byorn/README.md

 Hi I am Byorn.

-I specialise on coding projects on React/Typescript and Node/SpringBoot Full stack applications.
+My most recent github projects are mainly on  React/Typescript and Golang Full stack applications.
-I also automate the devops pipelines to build cloud native software utilizing Kubenetes/Docker and integrating with AWS services.
+I am able to get my hands dirty for automating CI/CD pipelines and have also worked with K8s/Docker and AWS Services.